 The Acton Water Treatment Plant is a water treatment facility owned by AVEK.
-After treatment, the Acton Water Treatment Plant pumps about 4 million gallons of water per day from the plant site into a Los Angeles County Waterworks pipeline.
+The Acton Water Treatment Plant's capacity is 4 million gallons of water per day.
 The plant is capable of supplying water to 17,000 residents in the Acton area (AVEK 2021).
 The SR14A, E1A, and E2A Build Alternative alignments would intersect through approximately 500 feet of the eastern portion of the property, exiting just south of a large tank.